mmphego/mmphego.github.io/_posts/2024-08-18-How-An-EC2-Instance-Became-My-Go-To-Remote-Development-Solution.md

   }
   ```

   The `iam_role.tf` file above configures IAM roles and policies required for managing various permissions and access control.
-We set up IAM roles for EC2 instances and Lambda functions, attaching the necessary policies to grant permissions for SSM commands and logging.
+We are setting up IAM roles for our EC2 instances and Lambda functions, attaching the necessary policies to grant permissions for SSM (AWS System Manager) commands and logging (via CloudWatch).
 The EC2 role is assigned permissions to interact with SSM, while the Lambda role has permissions for logging and accessing EC2 and SSM resources.

-**EC2 Instance Configuration:**
+#### **EC2 Instance Configuration:**

 - `instance.tf`: Defines the EC2 instance, including its type and configurations.